-course outcomes (co) CO1 Select appropriate methods of research in the field of environmental 001 psychology.
-CO2 Interpret the nature of human, components of eco systems and stressors of 02 the environment.
-K1 K1 CO3 Describe and carryout the ecological view of psychological issues and to COS identify the problems faced by the environmental psychologists.
-K5 Evaluate an interdisciplinary scientific field which tries to complicate, CO4 understand, and improve the dynamic relationship between peoples and places. a a Analyze and interpret the explicit consideration of the environment when CO5 trying to understand psychological phenomena.
+Course Outcomes (CO) CO1 Select appropriate methods of research in the field of environmental psychology.
+CO2 Interpret the nature of human, components of eco systems and stressors of the environment.
+K1 to CO3 Describe and carryout the ecological view of psychological issues and identify the problems faced by the environmental psychologists.
+K5 CO4 Evaluate an interdisciplinary scientific field which tries to complicate, understand, and improve the dynamic relationship between peoples and places.
+CO5 Analyze and interpret the explicit consideration of the environment when trying to understand psychological phenomena.